 The MEPs voted on the Recovery and Resilience Fund, which is the largest financial mechanism in the EU’s €750 billion recovery fund.
 It allows the EU to gather additional funds in its next budget that will include a 40% climate and biodiversity spending target, as agreed by the Parliament and member states also this week.

-The move drew criticism from green groups, that criticised MEPs for defying a previous vote in the Parliament’s environment committee explicitly calling for fossil gas subsidies to be excluded from the fund.
+The move drew criticism from green groups which criticised MEPs for defying a previous vote in the Parliament’s environment committee explicitly calling for fossil gas subsidies to be excluded from the fund.

 Barbara Mariani, a senior policy expert at the European Environmental Bureau (EEB), said that “it’s time to stop funding new projects that directly undermine the green objectives detailed in the Recovery Fund and in the European Green Deal.”